doableware/djongo/docs/README.md

 # How it works:

-  djongo is a SQL to mongodb query complier.
-It translates every SQL query into a mongoDB query document and quries the backend instance.

-  As djongo translates a SQL query string into a MongoDB command, all Django features, models etc work as is.
+  djongo is a SQL to mongodb query compiler.
+It translates a SQL query string into a mongoDB query document.
+As a result, all Django features, models etc work as is.

   Django contrib modules:
 <pre><code>